Water Activity (aw) Measurement – Some Theory Basics

 water activity blog

-The measurement of water activity (aw) or equilibrium relative humidity (ERH) is a crucial parameter in the quality control of moisture-sensitive products and materials.
-Water activity is defined as the free or non-chemically bound water in foods, pharmaceuticals, cosmetics and other products.
+Measuring water activity (aw) or equilibrium relative humidity (ERH) is a crucial parameter in the quality control of moisture-sensitive products and materials.
+Water activity is defined as the free or chemically unbound water present in food, pharmaceuticals, cosmetics, and other products.

 What is water?

-Water (H2O) is a transparent liquid found throughout the planet.
-Awater cycle exists: evaporation of water from streams, lakes, rivers and oceans, then condensation of the water vapor in the atmosphere followed by precipitation with rain falling back down to earth.
+Water (H2O) is a clear liquid found everywhere on the planet.
+There is a water cycle: evaporation of water from streams, lakes, rivers, and oceans, then condensation of water vapor in the atmosphere, followed by precipitation in the form of rain falling back to earth.

-Evaporation occurs based upon the saturation pressure of water.
-The vapor pressure of water, or saturation vapor pressure, indicates the amount of water vapor that can exist as gas mixed in the air and is very temperature dependent:
+Evaporation occurs depending on the saturation pressure of water.
+The vapor pressure of water, or saturated vapor pressure, indicates the amount of water vapor that can exist as a gas mixed with air and depends heavily on temperature:

 0 0.61